 ProLuka is an outSITE gallery with a focus on art in the public space.
-This year, the gallery moved to Bezruč Park, near Slovenská Street just above the Krymská tram stop.
+In 2017 the gallery moved to Bezruč Park, near Slovenská Street just above the Krymská tram stop.
 Our focus is on Czech artists, with 22 realized exhibitions to date.
 By its very nature, ProLuka is open 24 hours a day, making it a one-of-a-kind Prague gallery.
 The gallery’s curators are Denisa Václavová and Krištof Kintera.